What Happens If a Landlord Fails to Offer a Tenant the Right to Return Following Renovations?

-A Landlord May Receive a Fine For Failing to Offer a Tenant the Right to Return Following Renovations.
+A Landlord Can Be Fined For Failing to Offer the Right to Return to a Tenant Following a Renovation.

 A Helpful Guide For How to Appreciate the Risk of Prosecution and Signficant Fines Involving Renovictions

 When a landlord wishes to, or needs to, ask a tenant to leave so to enable the landlord to perform renovations to the rental unit, the landlord is required to offer the tenant an opportunity to return once the renovation is complete.
 The offer must provide that the rent will remain the same, or with only a rent increase as may be allowed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17 which states:

 Tenant’s Right of First Refusal, repair or renovation

 53 (1) A tenant who receives notice of termination of a tenancy for the purpose of repairs or renovations may, in accordance with this section, have a right of first refusal to occupy the rental unit as a tenant when the repairs or renovations are completed.

 (2) A tenant who wishes to have a right of first refusal shall give the landlord notice in writing before vacating the rental unit.

 (3) A tenant who exercises a right of first refusal may reoccupy the rental unit at a rent that is no more than what the landlord could have lawfully charged if there had been no interruption in the tenant’s tenancy.